-Matt focuses on contract-related litigation and class actions, particularly in the oil and gas, financial services, and insurance industries.
+Matt focuses on contract-related and environmental litigation and class actions, particularly in the oil and gas, financial services, and insurance industries.

 Oil & Gas

-Lead trial counsel for an oil and gas production company and a gathering company in a royalty class action in which the U.S. Supreme Court granted certiorari and resolved a removal issue in clients' favor.
+Took over a royalty class action case on appeal for a production company and a gathering company.
+Obtained certiorari from the U.S. Supreme Court, which ultimately resolved a removal issue in clients' favor, leading to a favorable settlement.
 Dart Cherokee Basin Operating Co.
 LLC v.
 Owens (2014)

-Obtained dismissal of a class action brought by mineral rights owners, which is one of the few recent novel cases premised on antitrust claims concerning an AMI, and successfully represented clients defending four other antitrust royalty owner class actions.
+Obtained dismissal of a class action brought by mineral rights owners, which is one of the few cases premised on antitrust claims concerning an AMI, and also successfully represented other clients defending four other antitrust royalty owner class actions.

 Obtained dismissal of a class action for the largest oil and gas producer at the time in the Williston Basin concerning royalties on the value of the flared gas from all of its wells in North Dakota.